 Weighing the Options of Refinancing

-Shopping for a mortgage?
-We will be glad to help!
-Give us a call at (585) 282-0960.
+Shopping for a mortgage loan?
+We'll be glad to talk about your mortgage needs!
+Call us at (585) 282-0960.
 Want to get started?
 Apply Online Now.

-It has been said that only if your new interest will be at least 2 points lower, should you refinance your loan.
-Maybe several years ago that was good advice, but since refinance costs have been getting lower, it could be time to take a serious look.
-A refinance is often worth its cost many times over, considering the benefits that it brings, in addition to a lower interest rate.
+Some have said that only when your new interest is at least 2 points lower, should you refinance your mortgage.
+Perhaps several years ago that was wise advice, but as refinance costs have been getting lower, it could be time to take a serious look.
+A refinance is often worth its cost many times over, considering the advantages that it brings, in addition to a lower interest rate.

-When you refinance, you could have the ability to reduce the interest rate and monthly mortgage payment amount, perhaps considerably.
-Additionally, you might be given the option of tapping into your home equity by "cashing out" a sum of money to fix up your home, consolidate debt, or plan a special vacation.
-With lower rates, you may also get the chance to build up home equity faster by changing to a shorter-term loan.
+When you refinance, you may be able to lower the interest rate and mortgage payment amount, sometimes considerably.
+You also could be given the option of tapping into the equity in your house by "cashing out" some funds to remodel your home, consolidate debt, or plan a special vacation.
+You might have the option to refinance into a shorter-term mortgage program, giving you the ability to add to your home equity faster.

-All of these benefits do come with some expense, though.
-When you refinance, you are paying for basically the same things you paid for during your existing mortgage loan.
-Among these might be settlement costs, an appraisal, lender's title insurance, underwriting fees, and so on.
+All these benefits do come with some expense, though.
+When you refinance, you are paying for basically the same things you were charged for during your original mortgage loan.
+Included in the list may be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.

 Do the Math

-Another thing about taxes is that once your interest rate is lowered, naturally you'll also be reducing the paid interest amount that you can deduct on your taxes.
-This is one more expense that some borrowers take into account.
+Speaking of taxes, once your interest rate is lowered, naturally you'll also be lowering the paid interest amount that you'll be able to deduct from your federal income taxes.
+This is another cost that borrowers take into consideration.
 Call us at (585) 282-0960 to help you do the math.